temporalio/documentation/docs/go/testing.md

 ---
 id: testing
-title: Testing Workflows
+title: Testing and Debugging
-sidebar_label: Testing
+sidebar_label: Testing and Debugging
 ---

+## Testing

 The Temporal Go SDK provides a test framework to facilitate testing Workflow implementations.
 The framework is suited for implementing unit tests as well as functional tests of the Workflow logic.